-The Group has three operating segments which are the Group's three divisions.
-The three divisions comprise Scientific Services, Packaging Machinery and Tobacco Machinery.
+Following the sale of the trade and assets of Arista Laboratories, Inc in the year, the Group changed from three to two operating segments which are the Group's two divisions, namely Packaging Machinery and Instrumentation & Tobacco Machinery.
 The divisions offer different products and services and form the basis of the Group's management and internal reporting structure.
-Further details in respect of the products and services offered by each of the three divisions can be found on pages 2 and 3.
-A commentary on the performance of the three operating segments during the year is provided in the Operating review on pages 6 to 8.

-All segment information is prepared in accordance with the Group accounting policies shown on pages 38 to 40.
-There have been no changes to the basis of segmentation or the measurement basis for the segment profit or loss since 31 December 2013.
+Further details in respect of the products and services offered by each of the two divisions can be found on pages 2 and 3.
+A commentary on the performance of the two operating segments during the year is provided in the Operating review on pages 6 to 8.
+All segment information is prepared in accordance with the Group accounting policies shown on pages 38 to 41.

 Information regarding the results of each operating segment is included below.
 Performance is measured based on underlying segment operating profit as included in the internal management reports provided to the Group's chief operating decision maker.
 Segment profit or loss includes those central items that are allocated to segment results in the internal management accounts.
-Unallocated items comprise defined benefit pension costs/credits, goodwill impairment, net financing income/expense and taxation.
+Unallocated items comprise defined benefit pension scheme net costs, profit on sale of surplus property, net financing income/expense and taxation.
 The unallocated items are excluded from segment profit or loss as they are managed centrally by employees at the Group's head office as corporate activities.

-The measurement of segment assets and liabilities excludes central items that are not allocated to the three divisions in the Group's internal management accounts.
+The measurement of segment assets and liabilities excludes central items that are not allocated to the two divisions in the Group's internal management accounts.
 Unallocated items comprise mainly goodwill, net debt/funds, pension assets/liabilities, taxation balances and net liabilities attributable to the Group's head office.

 Segment capital expenditure is the total cost incurred during the year to acquire segment assets that are expected to be used for more than one period.